aapaeste/module-ci-public/README.md

   deployable, versioned artifacts of your apps using either Docker or Packer.
 * [terraform-helpers](/modules/terraform-helpers): This module contains several helper scripts for automatically updating Terraform variables and deploying Terraform changes.
+* [docs-generator](/modules/docs-generator): This folder contains a Go app that can be used to generate public documentation from a private GitHub repo.

 Click on each module above to see its documentation.
 Head over to the [examples folder](/examples) for examples.